-- 3.7.1.1 To promote a healthy, active community by providing a range of recreational activities which are accessible to all of the residents of the Town. - 3.7.1.2 To recognize and promote existing recreational facilities and the establishment of new facilities. - 3.7.1.3 To integrate recreational uses with all designations within the Town. - 3.7.1.4 To promote community festivals, celebrations, and gatherings. - 3.7.1.5 To recognize the Town's "Recreational" areas as an instrument to promote economic development, tourism, and education/awareness programs. - 3.7.1.6 To promote the Town's natural heritage features such as the Thames River, Trout Creek, Birches Creek and the swimming Quarry as unique recreational opportunities. - 3.7.1.7 To encourage other agencies to provide recreational areas for public use.
+- 3.7.1 OBJECTIVES - 3.7.1.1 To promote a healthy, active community by providing a range of recreational activities which are accessible to all of the residents of the Town. - 3.7.1.2 To recognize and promote existing recreational facilities and the establishment of new facilities. - 3.7.1.3 To integrate recreational uses with all designations within the Town. - 3.7.1.4 To promote community festivals, celebrations, and gatherings. - 3.7.1.5 To recognize the Town's "Recreational" areas as an instrument to promote economic development, tourism, and education/awareness programmes programs. - 3.7.1.6 To promote the Town's natural heritage features such as the Thames River, Trout Creek, Birches Creek and the swimming Quarry as unique recreational opportunities. - 3.7.1.7 To encourage other agencies to provide recreational areas for public use.

-Uses permitted in the Recreational Designation as shown on Schedule "A" to this Official Plan include parks, open spaces, trails, golf courses, recreational facilities, the Canadian Baseball Hall of Fame, existing residential uses and utility uses.
+Uses permitted in the "Recreational" Designation as shown on Schedule "A" to this Official Plan include parks, open spaces, trails, golf courses, recreational facilities, the Canadian Baseball Hall of Fame, existing residential uses and utility uses.

-- 3.7.3.1 The Town completed a Recreation and Leisure Services Master Plan to identify important long term planning needs for the community.
-Council will continue to implement its recommendations and, from time to time, initiate updates to this Master Plan. - 3.7.3.2 Council will encourage the development of an open space system to extend throughout the Town.
+- 3.7.32 POLICIES - 3.7.32.1 The Town completed a Community Services Master Plan in 199 Recreation and Leisure Services Master Plan 4 to identify important long term planning needs for the community.
+Council will continue to implement its recommendations and, from time to time, initiate updates to this Master Plan. - 3.7.32.2 Council will encourage the development of an open space system to extend throughout the Town.
 Where possible, existing recreational uses, parks and open spaces will be connected to the overall open space system.
-In the

-"Downtown" area, an integrated system of walkways along the riverfront will be developed to serve pedestrian traffic.
+In the "Central Commercial Downtown" area, an integrated system of walkways along the riverfront will be developed to serve pedestrian traffic.

-3.7.3.3 Park Classification
+3.7.32.3 Park Classification

 The Town has established a hierarchy of service levels for the park system in the Town.
 The system is based on the park's purpose, its size, its service area, and its intended use and not on the park's importance to the Town.
-In some cases, the parks described below may be located in other land use designation (i.e., Residential, Natural Hazards).
+In some cases, the parks described below may be located in other land use designation (i.e., "Residential", "Natural Hazards").